cinc-project/inspec/docs-chef-io/content/inspec/resources/package.md

       it { should be_installed }
     end

-### Verify if Memcached is installed, enabled, and running
+### Verify if Memcached is installed, latest, enabled, and running

 Memcached is an in-memory key-value store that helps improve the performance of database-driven websites and can be installed, maintained, and tested using the `memcached` cookbook (maintained by Chef).
 The following example is from the `memcached` cookbook and shows how to use a combination of the `package`, `service`, and `port` Chef InSpec audit resources to test if Memcached is installed, enabled, and running: